 Another cry, a wail, was undercutting the raucous noise elsewhere.

 Dimi had fallen, sliding on the rocks.
 Now he wasn’t getting up.
 Micha, big and boisterous and brave, wasn’t willing to climb down.

 But Nayet wasn’t willing to leave her brother for the water to take.
 Rocks painted orange were easier to grip, resisting the rain, and so she focused on those.
 With the sky growing darker by the second, it was impossible to avoid the hidden blades, where black glass stuck out of rock and sliced into finger, hand, leg.
 Nicks, skin-deep cuts.
 Dimi had no doubt cut himself once, then reacted in pain.

-And when he’d fallen, she saw, he’d slid against that surface with a dozen hidden blades.
+And when he’d fallen, he’d slid against that surface with a dozen hidden blades.
 He’d been raked, cut deep enough times that skin hung loose in places.
 Perhaps the only thing that had saved him was that he wore the child’s tunic, a straight drop from clay collar to mid-thigh.
 Had he been dressed like Micha, his upper body would have been exposed and cut to shreds.
-Had he been dressed like her, it would have been back and midriff.
+Had he been dressed like his sister, it would have been back and midriff.
 As it was, only three or four long cuts marked his body.

 He was conscious, wide-eyed, lying in water that took on the color of his blood.
 When she grabbed him, he grabbed her back.
 That strength wouldn’t last long, and when it went, her grip alone wouldn’t be enough to get him from the water’s edge to higher ground.

 The two of them fought, with Dimi using ruined arms and legs to help when he could, every motion trembling.
 Her own limbs screamed at her with the countless cuts.